alan-turing-institute/grace/grace/training/README.md

 ...and copy the `http://localhost:6006/` to your browser.

 *Note:* If you desire to visualise multiple training run statistics, point the `logdir` to the directory one level above the run timestamp.

-### [WIP] 🚧 Candidates for improvements:

-+ specify which model you want to run: "gcn", "gat", "linear classifier", etc.